What Fruit Trees to Plant in Spring?

 You can grow strawberries from seeds, which is best done in Spring or Autumn, or from purchased crowns.
 Planting in Autumn gives plants more time to establish their root system but it is fine to plant in Spring.
 Strawberries can be used as ground cover beneath grape vines or apple trees, or you can manage them as a perpetual patch.
 Remove weeds and withered leaves in late Summer and also remove thin runners to no more than 3 per plan.
 You can lift and transplant extra runners to grow further plants.

 Pick strawberries early in the morning when they’re cool and put in the fridge immediately.
 Wash with cold water before eating.
+Spring and summer planting can be a lot of fun.

 Excited to start growing your own fresh fruit at home?
 Aumann’s Garden Supplies has everything you need to start growing your own fruit!
 Explore our range today!